 I grabbed 6 items for testing.

-5 of the items were 14kt Gold, 1 of them was a Stainless Steel Chain.
-The reason I sent in a Stainless Steel Chain is simple: I wanted to see how they dealt with items that didn’t fit in their criteria.
-It’s a fact, some people don’t know what their Jewelry is and some people will probably send in items that are NOT Gold or Platinum.
+5 of the items were 14kt gold, 1 of them was a stainless steel chain.
+The reason I sent in a stainless steel chain is simple: I wanted to see how they dealt with items that didn’t fit in their criteria.
+It’s a fact, some people don’t know what content their jewelry is and some people will probably send in items that are not real gold or platinum.
 What will Helzberg do?

 Here is a picture of the items I sent in…